metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/eda.rst

-Mathematically designing a PCB land pattern for a surface-mount component is perhaps the most complicated step that may be needed in designing an Eagle device, involving fabrication, assembly, and component tolerances.
-How to do this is properly beyond the scope of this guideline.
-However, manufacturers often provide suggested footprints for their components, either near the end of a datasheet, or otherwise available online.
-And, sometimes a package can be reused from a similar component.
+Mathematically designing a PCB land pattern for a surface-mount component is perhaps the most complicated step that may be needed in designing an Eagle device, as it involves fabrication, assembly, and component tolerances.
+How to do this properly is beyond the scope of this guide.
+However, manufacturers often provide suggested footprints for their components, either near the end of a datasheet or available elsewhere online.
+Additionally, sometimes a package may be reused from a similar component.

 Drawing footprint patterns on EAGLE layers